 The leading proponent of tango double bass in Australia, Chloe Ann Williamson has a host of accolades and a strong dedication to Argentine tango as an art form.
 She was a recipient of a 2016 Lord Mayor’s Young and Emerging Artist Fellowship and PPCA Grant to enable her to attend Tango for Musicians at Reed College in Portland (OR), USA, as well as undertake further study and research of tango music in Buenos Aires, Argentina.
 In 2018, Chloe again attended the Tango for Musicians course with the support of a PPCA Grant that was awarded to the Mendoza Tango Quartet – her former ensemble which she co-founded and directed from 2014-2018.
 She has studied with the best in the world of tango double bass – Ignacio Varchausky (author of The Bass In Tango), Juan Pablo Navarro and Pablo Aslan.
-As well as directing and playing in her own ensemble, Tango Enigmático, Chloe regularly performs with leading Sydney-based tango ensemble, Tángalo.
-A diverse musician, Chloe performs regularly with the Queensland Symphony Orchestra, Camerata – Queensland’s Chamber Orchestra, Queensland Pops Orchestra as well as with her string quartet agency, Four Strings.
+As well as directing and playing in Tango Enigmático and the Brisbane Tango Orchestra, Chloe is also a member of Solidaridad Tango – a Toronto-based, all-woman, diversity-affirming tango orchestra.
+A diverse musician, Chloe also performs regularly with the Queensland Symphony Orchestra, Australian Romantic and Classical Orchestra, Camerata – Queensland’s Chamber Orchestra and with her string quartet agency, Four Strings.